Fitting for Length

 Here's how to dynamically fit for length:

 You need several clubs of differing lengths.
-Ideally, you'd want a series
+Ideally, you'd

 of, say, 5-irons of known lengths in 1/2" increments (though